-I hope so.
-I really do.
-I don’t know the answers to those questions, so it’s entirely possible that I’m full of hot air with what I’m about to say, but I’m generally in favour of the European ideal.
-Let me qualify that, however; the European ideal.
+I’m generally in favour of the European ideal.
 I support a union that is stronger than its component parts.
-I don’t have a strong ideological opinion in favour of individual sovereignty; I can’t get vigorously excited about keeping the pound (I will gladly take a financial unit that is the best for me – right now, that’s the pound, but if the euro’s ability to be responsive locally as well as nationally becomes stronger, than I’ll shift contentedly over), I don’t mind ceding legislative ability to another body if done for the right reasons and is for the benefit of all, not just the strongest nations (and only if legislation considers both international as well as local issues – that there needs to be latitude in considering the needs of Greece in the east might well culturally and politically differ from Britain in the west) and I welcome effective free movement of people, on the basis that when it works, it works brilliantly (when we can support and accept migrants with skills, talents and a mix of abilities, as well as taking our fair share of refugees who genuinely – genuinely – need our help as fellow human beings, rather than those who – sadly – take advantage of our good nature, and it’s important to differentiate between the two types).
+I don’t have a strong ideological opinion in favour of individual sovereignty; I can’t get vigorously excited about keeping the pound (I will gladly take a financial unit that is the best for me – right now, that’s the pound, but if the euro’s ability to be responsive locally as well as nationally becomes stronger, than I’ll shift contentedly over), I don’t mind ceding legislative ability to another body if done for the right reasons and is for the benefit of all, and I welcome effective free movement of people, on the basis that when it works, it works brilliantly (when we can support and accept migrants with skills, talents and a mix of abilities, as well as taking our fair share of refugees who genuinely – genuinely – need our help).